Ecodenl/Woningdossier/docs/code-business-logic/condition-evaluator.md

   - `<`: Value must be smaller than answer
   - `<=`: Value must be equal or smaller than answer
   - `contains`: If answer is multi, one of the answers must be value.
 Otherwise, value must be equal to answer.
+  - `not-contains`: If answer is multi, none of the answers must be value.
+Otherwise, value must not be equal to answer.

 #### Special use case
 Sometimes evaluation is a little different, where the default evaluation doesn't cut it.
 Special use cases exist, and